The anchorages on Santorini:

 Nea Kameni was formed over the past two millennia through volcanic activities.
 The island is formed after the continuous eruptions of dacite lava and ash.
 In 47 CE, Cassius Dio, a Roman historian, records how the island was created close to the island of Thera.
 The island experienced significant eruptions over the past 300 years, which took place in 1707-1712, 1866-1870, 1925-1928, and 1939-1941.

 In 1950, the last small eruption occurred, which caused lava dome extrusion.
 The island formed is now about 2km in diameter and has an area of 3.4km2.
 The island is now a protected scientific site, and it is closely monitored by scientists from the Institute for the Study and Monitoring of the Santorini Volcano (ISMOSAV).
-The island is surrounded by numerous active sulfur vents and carpet of red grassy succulents.
+The island is surrounded by numerous active sulfur vents and a carpet of red grassy succulents.
 Although the island is inhabited, visitors can explore the crater and enjoy the picturesque views of the surrounding islands.